What's the Best Testosterone Booster in 2023?

 Anastrozole

 Doctors treating patients with low testosterone often prescribe a therapy to increase testosterone levels.
-But if a man’s aromatase enzymes are actively converting testosterone into estradiol, that could unintentionally increase a patient’s estrogen.
-Anastrozole acts as an aromatase inhibitor, preventing the enzyme from converting this extra testosterone.
+But if a man's aromatase enzymes are overactive in converting testosterone into estradiol, that could unintentionally increase a patient's estrogen.
+Anastrozole acts as an aromatase inhibitor, preventing the enzyme from converting the extra testosterone.

 Human chorionic gonadotropin